-At the time patches are removed (for all patch treatment groups), the M207 patch skin sites will be swabbed to collect any residual drug that may be on the skin surface where a transdermal M207 patch has been applied.
+At the time patches are removed and after the investigator skin assessment (for all patch treatment groups), the M207 patch skin sites will be swabbed to collect any residual drug that may be on the skin surface where a transdermal M207 patch has been applied.
 The process consists of using 3 swabs to capture the drug residual for each patch site.
 The procedure is described in [Appendix 3](#).